Florida

 communication.
 "Use of e-mail must in no way compromise the confidentiality

 of communications so designated.
-Discussion of confidential material, such
+Discussion of confidential material,

 as certain personnel or legal matters, must be done in person, by regular

 mail, or by conference call."
-As we all live and learn in regard to new
+As we all live and learn in regard

 forms of communication I offer the above for consideration in your own